 </ModOp>

-We have created the good, but the next step in the process is telling the game to which ProductStorageList and ProductList we want to add the good.
+We have created the good.
+The next step in the process is telling the game to which ProductStorageList and ProductList we want to add the good.
 If we go to the warehouse or harbour, the goods are divided in different categories.
-We have to add our good to all the lists we want.
+We have to add our good to all the lists we want so they become visible in those lists.

 <Asset>